Purpose

 name: inMaskImage, type: Image, deprecated name: maskImageInput

-The mask image which leads to decision if the marker will be an include or exclude marker.
-If the world coordinate for the marker does not fit into the mask image (for example when input image of the connected viewer and mask image do not have the same size or location) no marker will be set.
+The mask image that determines whether the marker will be an include or exclude marker.
+If the world coordinate for the marker does not fit into the mask image, for example, if input image of the connected viewer and mask image do not have the same size or location, no marker will be set.

 inXMarkerList